Introduction

 Since the application will not be downloaded from the official Apple Store however, you may need to slightly relax the security settings by allowing applications from “Apple Store & Known Developers“.

-Such an option can be found under Settings -> Privacy & Security as shown in the following picture:
+Such an option can be found under Settings -> Privacy & Security as shown in Figure 3.

 User interface overview